Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Interpolation between Kuranishi structures

-In this section we clarify the points mentioned in Remarks \ref{rem:1014} and \ref{rem:2113}.
+In this section we clarify the point mentioned in Remark \ref{rem:1014} and complete the proof of Lemma \ref{perturbnbdsigmasec9}.
+Namely we will construct the system of continuous families of multisections $\frak s$.
 We first explain the problem in more detail.
 We review the notion `component-wise Kuranishi structure' and `disk component-wise Kuranishi structure' introduced in \cite{fooo091} for this purpose.